JuliaLang/julia/doc/stdlib/options.rst

 Advanced topics
 ---------------

-.. class:: Options(OptionsChecking, param1, val1, param2, val2, ...)
+.. type:: Options(OptionsChecking, param1, val1, param2, val2, ...)

    ``Options`` is the central type used for handling optional arguments.
 Its fields are briefly described below.